QuickBooks Blog

 Categorize employees and independent contractors

-The Internal Revenue Service (IRS) provides a guide that explains how to classify workers to a particular category.
-The terms of your working relationship determine if the worker is considered an employee or an independent contractor.
+The Internal Revenue Service (IRS) provides a guide that explains how to classify workers into a particular category.

 If your business offers benefits, you may withhold a portion of the costs from the worker’s pay.
 The employer’s share of the costs is a payroll expense.
 Here are some examples: